Near Cheyenne Wells in Cheyenne County, Colorado — The American Mountains (Southwest)

 Topics and series.
 This historical marker is listed in this topic list: Roads & Vehicles.
 In addition, it is included in the Colorado - History Colorado series list.

 Location.
 38° 48.757′ N, 102° 28.133′ W. Marker is near Cheyenne Wells, Colorado, in Cheyenne County.
 Marker is on U.S. 40 at milepost 463.5, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Cheyenne Wells CO 80810, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 7 miles of this marker, measured as the crow flies.
 Cheyenne County Jail (approx. 6.4 miles away).

 Also see . . .
 Smoky Hills Trail History.
 Kansas Historical Trails' page for the Smoky Hills Trail.
 On the Butterfield Overland Dispatch: Col. David A. Butterfield established a stage line, the Butterfield Overland Dispatch, to carry freight and passengers from Atchison, Kansas to Denver, Colorado.
-It traveled the 592 mile long Smoky Hill Route during the line's existence (June 1865 - August 18, 1870).
-Relay stations were built every twelve miles for the passenger's (Submitted on October 12, 2014.)
+It traveled the 592 mile long Smoky Hill Route during the line's existence (Submitted on October 12, 2014.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 12, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 550 times since then and 21 times this year.
+It was originally submitted on October 12, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 629 times since then and 9 times this year.
 Photos: 1, 2, 3, 4. submitted on October 12, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.